viksant/WalletWave/README.md

 > **_DISCLAIMER_**
 >
-> Even though the wallets that WalletWave exports fit a criteria that may work for your strategy, it is best to still do your own reseach with additional solana tools such as Dex Screener, Birdeye.so, GMGN.ai, etc.
+> Even though the wallets that WalletWave exports fit a criteria that may work for your strategy, it is best to still do your own research with additional solana tools such as Dex Screener, Birdeye.so, GMGN.ai, etc.

 ---
 ## Features